git-town/git-town/tools/videos/01-intro/script.md

 Git Town opens the form to submit a pull request in my browser and populates it with the data it knows.

-I can fill in the missing information.
+I can fill additional information now.

 (( fill in the request title and body, select a reviewer ))